tauri-apps/tauri-docs/docs/en/getting-started/technical-details.md

 The Node CLI reads your configuration file and gets everything prepped for bundling into a binary, such as configuring the injection of the Tauri API.
 It also contains a few helpful commands such `tauri icon` command for making icons, `tauri init` for scaffolding an app, and `tauri info` for debugging your environment.

-The Tauri Rust Crate is the actual native code that binds to the Webview, creates your app's window, and provides the native API (file read / write, etc.).
+The Tauri Rust Crate is the actual native code that binds to the WebView, creates your app's window, and provides the native API (file read / write, etc.).

 The bundler combines your HTML/JS/CSS, native Rust code, and the Tauri Rust Crate into a nice and easy to consume binary for your target OS.